 J. Confidentiality

-1. Unless compelled to disclose by judicial or administrative process or other provisions of law or as otherwise provided for in this Agreement, each Party will hold in confidence any and all documents and information furnished by the other Party in connection with this Agreement; provided, however, that to the extent it is necessary for either Party to release or disclose such information to a third party in order to perform that Party’s obligations herein, such Party shall advise said third party of the confidentiality provisions of this Agreement and use its best efforts to require said third party to agree in writing to comply with such provisions.
+1. Unless compelled to disclose by judicial or administrative process or other provisions of law or as otherwise provided for in this Agreement, each Party will hold in confidence any and all documents and information furnished by the other Party in connection with this Agreement; provided, however, that to the extent it is necessary for either Party to release or disclose such information to a third party in order to perform that Party’s obligations herein, such Party shall advise said third party of the confidentiality provisions of this Agreement and upon request and the expense of the other party, use its reasonable efforts,to require said third party to agree in writing to comply with such provisions.

 2. Each Party’s confidentiality obligations set forth in Section 16(J)(1) shall not apply to information or documents that are (a) generally available to the public other than as a result of disclosure by a Party (the “disclosing Party”) to the other Party (the “receiving Party”); (b) available to a Party on a non-confidential basis prior to disclosure by the disclosing Party; (c) available to a Party on a non-confidential basis from a source other than the disclosing Party, provided that the source is not known and, by reasonable effort, could not be known by the receiving Party to be bound by a confidentiality agreement with the disclosing Party or otherwise prohibited from transmitting the information to the receiving Party by a contractual, legal or fiduciary obligation; or (d) independently developed by the receiving Party.